Tattooing & cosmetic piercing

 Anyone offering tattoos, cosmetic piercing, acupuncture, electrolysis or semi-permanent colouring in Newport must be registered with Newport City Council.

-Special procedures - a new licensing scheme by April 2020
+Special procedures - a new licensing scheme from April 2020

 If you work from premises they must also be registered, this is a legal requirement under the Local Government (Miscellaneous Provisions) Act 1982.